 Please note: If you have a child attending our seminar, there is additional paperwork called pre-seminar materials to be filled in addition to the initial online registration generally completed by your child’s school.
-You can complete the pre-seminar materials here.
+For the 2018 seminar, these will be made available in the spring.

 Frequently Asked Questions

 I would like my child to participate in HOBY.
 What is the process?

 HOBY Ambassadors are selected and registered by their school counselors.
 Eligibility requirements vary by school.
 Please contact your child’s guidance counselor for details on the school’s HOBY process.
 If your child is homeschooled or his or her school does not participate in HOBY, please contact us to register your child.
 Please note that in this case, the parent or guardian is responsible for the registration fee of $195.

 Congratulations!
 You will receive more detailed information about what to bring and what to expect.
 The planning committee will send this information to you approximately six weeks before the event.
 This information may come via U.S. mail or email, so be sure to watch for it.
 Please be sure to mark the program dates on your calendar and get ready for a memorable experience!